BasicWolf/archived-concrete-settings/docs/src/advanced.rst

 :class:`Setting Behaviors <concrete_settings.Behavior>`
 allow executing some logic on different stages of a Setting lifecycle.

-In addition to defining behaviors in a Setting :class:`constructor <concrete_settings.Setting>`, Concrete Settings utilizes matrix multiplication
+Concrete Settings utilizes matrix multiplication
 ``@`` (:meth:`object.__rmatmul__`) operator to add a behavior to a Setting.
+**There is no other way to pass behaviors to a setting**, since a behaviors acts as a decorator and a Setting has no idea whether it has been decorated or not.

 Let's define the ``ADMIN_NAME`` setting from the example above as :class:`required <concrete_settings.contrib.behaviors.required>`: